jonasbucherETH/sushi_internship/README.md

 * MDS in shiny
 * t-SNE in shiny:
   * params: max_iter, theta, eta  -> plus descriptions
-  * make it run with default value in beginning
+  * make it run with default value in beginning - DONE
-  * make it reasonable so it is computationally not so expensive (saving plots/calculations?) -> maybe renderCachedPlot()
+  * (make it reasonable so it is computationally not so expensive (saving plots/calculations?) -> maybe renderCachedPlot())
-* check which inputs are actually needed in the observeEvents
+* check which inputs are actually needed in the observeEvents (PCA & UMAP)
-* fix colourInput & implement for other dimensionality reduction methods
+* colourInput colourInput implement for other dimensionality reduction methods
 * Make a nicer ("these samples are currently selected" table)